3liz/qgis-lizsync-plugin/README.md

 ### Database structure installation files

-To generate automatically the SQL files in the `install/sql` folder, see [README](install/sql/README.md)
+To generate automatically the SQL files in the `install/sql` folder, see [README](lizsync/install/sql/README.md)

 ### Database documentation

+The documentation is available online: https://3liz.github.io/qgis-lizsync-plugin/

 You can generate the database schema documentation.
-See [README](doc/database/README.md)
+See [README](lizsync/doc/database/README.md)

 ## Contributeurs